Orion10101999/Railway/GK&GS/02River.md

 Sindh Nadi ki sanrakshan ke liye kai prayaas kiye ja rahe hain, kyunki yeh nadi pradushan aur anya samasyaon se grast hai.

+# Here is a list of some of the major rivers in India:

+1. Ganga
+2. Yamuna
+3. Brahmaputra
+4. Indus (Sindh)
+5. Narmada
+6. Tapti
+7. Godavari
+8. Krishna
+9. Kaveri
+10. Chenab
+11. Jhelum
+12. Ravi
+13. Beas
+14. Sutlej
+15. Damodar
+16. Hooghly
+17. Mahanadi
+18. Chambal
+19. Betwa
+20. Ghaghara

+Note: This is not an exhaustive list, and there are many other significant rivers in India.

+Rivers in India can be classified into four main categories:

+1. Himalayan rivers (e.g., Ganga, Brahmaputra, Indus)
+2. Deccan rivers (e.g., Godavari, Krishna, Kaveri)
+3. Coastal rivers (e.g., Narmada, Tapti, Mahanadi)
+4. Inland rivers (e.g., Chambal, Betwa, Ghaghara)

+Each of these rivers has its own unique characteristics, drainage basins, and cultural significance.